kubevirt/user-guide/docs/virtual_machines/templates.md

 example, considering the annotation `defaults.template.kubevirt.io/disk: my-disk`: we assume that later in the document it exists an element called `my-disk` that the UI can use to find the data it needs.
-The names actually don’t matter as long as they are legal for kubernetes and consistent with the content of the document.
+The names actually don't matter as long as they are legal for kubernetes and consistent with the content of the document.